 Important side note: when you apply pure argan oil to your skin or hair, the scent will only linger for a few minutes.
 So don’t worry about a nutty aroma trailing after you when you leave the house!
 That said, if you’re really sensitive to the scent, try diluting argan oil with some pure essential oils that can work double duty, providing a masking fragrance while also adding in some extra benefits.

-It’s no secret that we love Argan Oil.
+Whether you choose to dilute it or not, argan oil is a seriously versatile ingredient and we are total superfans.
 We could name a few others who feel the same, like the makeup artists who used it to glow-up skin on the runway at SS19 NYFW.
 We’ve rounded up our 10 personal favorites when it comes to the many uses of this unique ‘dry’ oil.
-Read on to find out how one little bottle of “liquid gold” organic Argan oil could work wonders in your beauty routine!
+Read on to find out how one little bottle of “liquid gold” organic argan oil could work wonders in your beauty routine!

 If there’s one thing we love, it’s discovering new natural makeup removers!
 Argan oil is considered a dry oil, which makes it completely non-greasy after it’s been rubbed into skin.
 This makes it a great option for removing smudged under-eye makeup, or even as a post-cleanse wipe down to grab any last remnants of foundation or blush.
-You can use Argan oil as a makeup remover because it grabs onto makeup, won’t leave skin greasy, and moisturizes in the process.
+You can use anti-aging argan oil as a makeup remover because it grabs onto makeup, won’t leave skin greasy, and moisturizes in the process.